rippo/chromeless.presentation.code/PITCHME.md

 # Richard Wilde

+## The Future?

-Headless Chrome and Chromeless
+Headless Chrome

 Ask me questions: @rippo

 ---

-# What do you mean headless Chrome?

----
+# Chromeless

-# What do you mean Chromeless?
+What do you mean Chromeless?

+ - Write bots/test against a real browser
+ - Do pretty much everything you've used PhantomJS, NightmareJS or Selenium for before
+ - Crawl the web & automate screenshots
+ - Run 1000s of browser integration tests in parallel
 ---

 # A play area?